EU details conditions for Glencore-Xstrata green light

 | BRUSSELS

-BRUSSELS Europe's antitrust regulator has outlined more modest than expected conditions for trader Glencore International Plc to press ahead with its $33 billion takeover of Xstrata Plc.
+BRUSSELS Europe's antitrust regulator has outlined more modest than expected conditions for trader Glencore International Plc (GLEN.L) to press ahead with its $33 billion takeover of Xstrata Plc XTA.L.

-The European Commission (EC) cleared the world's largest diversified commodities trader to complete the deal but said on Thursday it must scrap an exclusive European zinc sales agreement with producer Nyrstar.
+The European Commission (EC) cleared the world's largest diversified commodities trader to complete the deal but said on Thursday it must scrap an exclusive European zinc sales agreement with producer Nyrstar (NYR.BR).

 Glencore must also sell its 7.8 percent stake in Nyrstar, worth roughly $70 million at current prices, in order to proceed with its ambition of creating a mining and trading giant.